sebastianruder/NLP-progress/english/data_to_text_generation.md

 ## References
 <a name="myfootnote1">[1]</a> Albert Gatt and Emiel Krahmer.
 2018.
 Survey of the state of the art in natural language generation: core tasks, applications and evaluation.
 J. Artif.
 Int.
 Res.
 61, 1 (January 2018), 65–170.

+<a name="myfootnote2">[2]</a> Wiseman, Sam, Stuart M. Shieber, and Alexander M. Rush.
+"Challenges in Data-to-Document Generation."
+Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing.
+2017.

+<a name="myfootnote3">[3]</a> Puduppully, Ratish, Li Dong, and Mirella Lapata.
+"Data-to-text generation with content selection and planning."
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 33.
+2019.

+<a name="myfootnote4">[4]</a> Rebuffel, Clément, et al. "A Hierarchical Model for Data-to-Text Generation."
+European Conference on Information Retrieval.
+Springer, Cham, 2020.